 You may be wondering whether you are an Electronic Communications Service Provider (ESCP) as defined by law.
 It’s an interesting question.
 A lot more people are ECSPs than you realise.
 You probably are one.
 What does it means for you if you are?

 Who falls within the definition of an Electronic Communications Service Provider?

-The Cybercrimes and Cybersecurity Bill (CaC Bill) defines an Electronic Communication and Service Provider very broadly.
-An ESCP includes:
+The 2015 version of the Cybercrimes and Cybersecurity Bill defined an Electronic Communication and Service Provider very broadly.
+In that version an ESCP included:

 - a person who provides an electronic communications service with an electronic communications service licence

 - a financial institution for example a bank, or